khulnasoft-lab/design.khulnasoft.com/contents/components/sorting.md

 ### Persisting sort options

-Sort options are meant to be persisted until the page is re-loaded, after which time the sort will update to the page default.
+Sort options are meant to be persisted until the page is re-loaded, after which time the sort will update to the list default.

 ## Demo